gregburek/heroku-buildpack-docker-client/README.md

-heroku-buildpack-packer
+heroku-buildpack-docker-client
 =======================

-A buildpack to install packer on a heroku instance
+A buildpack to install docker and docker-machine binaries on a heroku dyno